Of the more than 10,000 crypto, token and altcoins, there is a special class of projects. These are the smart contract platforms.

 And there will be many more new and evolving ideas as the space continues to develop.

-Bitvo is a secure, fast, easy to use cryptocurrency exchange for Canadians.
+Bitvo is a secure, fast, easy to use cryptocurrency trading platform for Canadians.

 To buy, sell, or trade BTC, ETH, LTC and more, click below to set up your account.